xiongbinzou/xiongbinzou/README.md

 <!--my introduction start-->
 - 🔭 I’m recently working on 37 Game as a **Devops engineer**.
 Before that, I was employed at Poseidon Studio of Netease as a **Game development engineer**.
 - 🌱 I’m currently looking for a new job opportunity.
-- ⚡ Python / Linux / C#
+- ⚡ Python / Django / Vue / Linux / C#
 - ❤️ I like playing 🎮, traving, sleeping and 🏊.
-- 💬 Be free to ask me about anything [here](https://github.com/xiongbinzou/xiongbinzou/issues)
 <!--my introduction end-->

 ### 🧰 Languages and tools used